Edw590/VISOR---Android-Version-Assistant/README.md

 - - **Phone Calls Processor** --> Processes any phone calls made by and to the phone and warns about it.
 It will warn about incoming calls, waiting calls and lost calls, currently.
 For now, sometimes it may warn that a call was lost only after all calls have been terminated - that's a problem of the current implementation of the call state detection (which shall be improved some time - could take some time, as it's not a big deal to me).
 - - **SMS messages Processor** --> Processes any messages received on the phone and warns who is sending the message (it won't say what the message is - if I implement that, I'll have to put that to a limited list or something.
 I won't put it to all contacts).

+## Getting started using the app
+Currently, just install it, click on the permissions button and accept everything (or what you'd like to accept - though I'm not/will not stealing anything, so you can accept anything, if you want), and that's it.
+The app will do everything automatically (there's not much to do manually with it yet - only record audio is manual for now).

+## Have any questions?
+If you have any questions, just create an Issue here: https://github.com/DADi590/LEGION---A-real-assistant--Android-Client/issues.

-## Note for compiling the app
+## Ideas I have for the app
+Have a look on the "TODO.txt" file.

+## Notes to compile the app
 In order to compile this app, you need to have hidden/internal classes available on Android Studio, or it will throw errors.
 I decided to compile this app with those libraries since they allow some interesting and useful things to be used here.
 Have a look here to download and install those libraries: https://github.com/anggrayudi/android-hidden-api.

-## Ideas I have for the app
-Have a look on the "TODO.txt" file.

 ## Final notes
 Anything you see about a DADi EMPRESAS, Inc. or DE, Inc., forget about it XD.
 It's a non-existent company.
 I made it up on High-School when I bought a CASIO fx-CG20 and it asked for a company name.
 So I made this one up xD.
 Thought why not keep using it, so I have some company name to put on stuff xD.